-Our targets will be submitted for validation by the SBTi in the near future.

-Sources: Fuel combustion in company facilities and company vehicles.
+1 Our targets will be submitted for validation by the SBTi in the near future.
+2 Sources: Fuel combustion in company facilities and company vehicles.

+- Sources: Purchased electricity.

-Sources: Purchased electricity.
+- Sources: Purchased electricity.

-Sources: Purchased goods & services, transport & distribution and team member commuting.
+Sources: Purchased goods & services, transport & distribution

+- and team member commuting.